mogui/MDWamp/README.md

 but what are RPC and PubSub? here's a [nice and neat explanation][faq] if you have doubts.

 ## Installation

 ### OSX
 - By using [CocoaPods][cocoapods], just add to your Podfile

-	pod 'MDWamp'
+	`pod 'MDWamp'`

 - Use MDWamp.framework
-Build the framework target of the project, just be sure to `git submodule init && git submodule update` to get the SocketRocket dependancy (see test part for more info)
+Build the framework target of the project, just be sure to `git submodule init && git submodule update` to get the dependancies

-# iOS
+### iOS
-I'm [sick and tired of iOS shitting support for distributing libraries][staticlibpost] so just cocoapods support for ya:
+I'm [sick and tired of iOS shitting support for distributing libraries][staticlibpost] *(hopefully with Xcode 6 all will change !!)*
+so just cocoapods support for ya:
 Just add this to your Podfile

 	pod "MDWamp"